FERPA stands for the “Family Educational Rights and Privacy Act,” the federal law that governs the privacy of students’ academic records.

 - to Allegheny faculty and staff: College personnel must have a “legitimate educational interest” in viewing a student’s records

-- to parents: we can discuss records with parents provided that the student’s privacy information (or a converstation with the Dean of Students Office) indicates that it’s OK to talk to the parent.
+- to parents: we can discuss records with parents provided that the student’s privacy information (or a conversation with the Registrar’s Office) indicates that it’s OK to talk to the parent.

 - to anyone else: release of Education Records to anyone not listed above (employers, graduate schools, media…) requires a written release from the student.
-(The typical graduate school recommendation form signed by the student is the most common release that faculty will encounter.)
-The releast must:
+(The typical graduate school recommendation form signed by the student is the most common release that faculty & staff will encounter.)
+The release must: